12. Be radically honest and transparent

 The information, , contained in a signal, , is always less than or equal to the information contained in any function/modification of that signal, .
 By reducing the number of interlocutors, , we can more tightly hug the upper bound:

 A different approach is to make the modification functions less lossy.
 Every additional filter we impose on the signal—our sense of what is decent, what will offend people, what is or is not relevant, etc.—makes us a worse conveyor of information.
 The solution, then, is to strip out as many filters as possible to make more conservative: i.e., to adopt radical transparency.2

 “By lying, we deny others a view of the world as it is.
 Our dishonesty not only influences the choices they make, it often determines the choices they can make—and in ways we cannot always predict.
 Every lie is a direct assault upon the autonomy of those we lie to.” — Sam Harris

 Another company celebrated for its culture of radical transparency is Netflix.
-Here's a release from the company:
+Here's a 25% over the first 18 months: